gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 <img src="/wp-content/uploads/sso-okta-paste-metadata.png" class="img-bordered img-responsive center">

-**Example 2:** setting up Azure
+**Example 2:** setting up Azure Active Directory

 Azure is configured using a metadata URL.
 1. Access to your Azure account, and go to Active Directory -> Enterprise Applications.

 <img src="/wp-content/uploads/sso-azure-applications.png" class="img-bordered img-responsive center">

 2. Navigate to the application that you want to use.
+See our [Azure Active Directory example](/gitkraken-client/single-sign-on/#azure-active-directory) for an example of how to make one.
 3. On the left menu select “Single Sign-on”.
 4. Scroll down to the section: “SAML Signing Certificate”.